joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-07-05-robot-weightlifters.md

 ## Solution

-When the first seed's time comes, they find a game set by the bets of $x$ and $y.$ They can bet in three materially different ways: frontrun $x,$ frontrun $y,$ or bet behind $y.$
+When the first seed's time comes, they find a betting landscape set by the bets of $x$ and $y.$ They have three materially different choices: frontrun $x,$ frontrun $y,$ or bet behind $y.$

+### Player 1, X and Y's chances to win

+As an illustrative example, suppose that Player 1 decides to frontrun Player Y, so that $x < z < y.$ For Player 1 to win a round in this case, they need their lift to succeed (probability $x$) and Player X's lift to fail (probability $1-x$), since a successful heavier lift would beat them.
+Similarly, Player Y needs their lift to succeed (probability $y$), and the other two to fail (probability $(1-x)(1-z).$ However, these three outcomes aren't exhaustive... it is possible for noone to win the round, in which case the game starts over.
+So, we have to normalize by the chance that **something** happens, $1-(1-x)(1-y)(1-z).$

-Player 1's chances in these situations are
+By this logic, Player 1's chances in the three situations are ($z$ is Player 1's lift probability)

 $$ \frac{z}{1-(1-x)(1-y)(1-z)}, $$